CryptoCrusaderX/LearningWithLeapfrog/README.md

 Hierarchical Inheritance is the type of inheritance in which a single class is inherited by multiple derived classes.

 ---
 ## Day 4/60
+### Hybrid Inheritance

+Hybrid Inheritance is a blend of multiple inheritance types.In hybrid inheritance, the classes are derived from more than one base class, creating a complex inheritance structure.